 We recommend this camera only to astrophotographers with shorter focal length systems; this camera has very small pixels at 2.4 microns.
 Such small pixels make the image scale very small at even medium focal lengths.
 At 500mm, you are already under 1”/px.

-This camera has a very high QE (Quantum Efficiency) at 84% which makes for a higher SNR.
+This camera has a very high QE (Quantum Efficiency) of 84%, which makes for a higher SNR.
 Quantum efficiency is the rating of how many photons that hit the sensor are actually detected.
-For the 183, the QE is at 84% meaning that for every 100 photons that hit the sensor, 84 get recorded.
+For the 183, the QE is at 84%, meaning that for every 100 photons that hit the sensor, 84 get recorded.

 A downside is that this camera has a small sensor at only 1 inch diagonal.

 We recommend this camera only to astrophotographers with longer focal length systems; the image scale with this camera stays above 1”/px until you hit 950mm of focal length!

 The pixels are much larger than the ASI183MC Pro at 4.6 microns.
 The ASI294MC Pro also boasts an extremely low read noise (noise generated by the camera system) of only 1.2e, which allows for short-exposure imaging if your tracking isn’t very good.
 It also allows for a method of imaging called lucky imaging, where you take hundreds of short exposures of an object at a high focal length, hoping for atmospheric seeing to be good for a second or two and get great detail out of small, relatively faint astronomical objects.

 If you must have a Canon, we recommend the Canon T6i.
 The T6i has a medium pixel size of 3.7 microns, which helps beginners who may not have the best tracking and polar alignment accuracy.
 The T6i also has a sensitive and low-noise sensor compared to other Canon models.
 However, it is not quite as good as the Nikons.